Last Updated: May 2026 | papajohns-menus.us

 The question everyone is asking: are these better than the Papadias they replaced?

-My take: These are fundamentally different products.
-The Papadias were a creative, pizza-chain-specific invention — a folded flatbread that existed somewhere between a pizza, a quesadilla, and a calzone.
+Comparison note: These are fundamentally different products.
+The Papadias were a creative, pizza-chain-specific invention, a folded flatbread that existed somewhere between a pizza, a quesadilla, and a calzone.
 They had no real competitor in the fast food space.

 The Oven-Toasted Sandwiches are excellent toasted subs, but they are competing directly against Subway, Jimmy John's, Quiznos, and Panera on the sandwich chain's home turf.
 That is a harder competitive position to win.